kikibuh/Dynamic_Targeted_Advertisement_Content/readme.txt

+what`s about ?

 The provided code is a Node.js implementation of an AWS Lambda function.
 It utilizes various AWS services such as SNS (Simple Notification Service), S3 (Simple Storage Service), Rekognition (image recognition service), and DynamoDB (NoSQL database service).
 The purpose of the code analyzing the detected faces in an image and triggering different actions based on the detected attributes.

 Here's a breakdown of the code: